shifty0g/shifty0g.github.io/_posts/2019-04-17-cheatsheet-bash.md

 So here is a collections of bits i keep in my .zshrc (yes im a zsh guy) to make my life easier.
 This is a growing list

+To install or use most of these can be added into `.bashrc` file providing you have the tool setup properly

 # nmap